heusalagroup/fi.hg.core/README.md

 HTTP request mapping annotations for TypeScript in the same style as in Java's Spring @RequestMapping.

-This is only annotation library part.
-The actual server implementing REST API is not available from this module at the moment, but may be later.

 **_This implementation is very experimental._**

 ```typescript